Gavin-McCormick/watttime/windfriendly/README.md

 TODOs
 -------------
 An unordered list.
-* Filtering on non-0 forecast code yields no data for CAISO (failing test)
 * Build equivalents to "today" and "averageday" views into standard API
 * Refactor BPAParser to make its interface more like other parsers
 * Add <code>date_extracted</code> field to CAISO and NE models